picocom-chips/picocom-dpdk/app/test-pc802-perf/readme.md

     #parameter 1 is the test packet length in K bytes (1K = 1024), the default value 0 will use 1K
     #parameter 2 is the test duration in second, the default value 0 will use 60 seconds
     #parameter 3 is the test channel bitmap, the default value 0 will use 0x70
-    #parameter 4 is the test mode, only use 0
+    #parameter 4 is the test type, only use 0

 3. test result
 	#After the start, each of the upstream and downstream performance test data will be output every second.